smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M10_configure_and_secure_ssh/6_guided_exercise_customize_open_ssh_service_configuration.md

 * Set your Linux systems up for **production-grade security**

 > 🔐 This is an essential **Linux hardening and compliance skill**.

----

-Let me know if you'd like:

-* 📦 Export as `.md`
-* 🎯 Add a **Red Team Simulation** (e.g., attacker tries to brute-force root)
-* 🔁 Next lesson from the syllabus

-I'm ready when you are, Shahid.